Is It Safe To Travel By Bus During Pregnancy?

 Image: IStock

-• Keep your partner’s and doctor’s number on speed dial as emergency contacts so that you can contact them immediately in case of any emergency.
+• Keep your partner’s and doctor’s numbers on speed dial as emergency contacts so you can contact them immediately in case of any emergency.
 Travel insurance is another important consideration while traveling during pregnancy.

 • If you do decide to travel alone by bus, don’t get tense; take all necessary precautions and listen to some light soothing music to stay calm and relaxed.